Deriving volume density profiles of filaments from observed surface densities

 \subsubsection{Effects of truncation and noise}

-The practically most important regime is the marginally resolved range $\mathcal{R}\approx 2{-}10$, corresponding to typical \emph{Herschel} resolvedness values for nearby star-forming regions, where systematic errors are large but observations are still possible.
+The most important practical regime is $\mathcal{R}\approx 2{-}10$, corresponding to typical \emph{Herschel} resolvedness values for nearby star-forming regions.
 The modified profiles with added 10\% noise and truncated at a relatively high level of $0.1\Sigma_{\rm C}$ show somewhat different behavior (Fig.~\ref{conv.accuracies}).
 On one hand, truncation reduces the extent of the convolved profile beyond the true boundary and the resulting overestimation of the derived radius $R$.
 Furthermore, it significantly reduces the overestimation of $h$ and $\beta$ in the practically important range of $5\lesssim \mathcal{R}\lesssim 20$ for shallow slopes ($\beta_{\rm T}\lesssim 2$).
 On the other hand, the truncation leads to underestimated $\beta$ and $R$ for steep slopes ($\beta_{\rm T}\gtrsim 2$) and to underestimated width $h$ for the shallowest slope ($\beta_{\rm T}=0.5$) at high resolvedness ($\mathcal{R}\gtrsim 10$).
-These results indicate that profile truncation at observable levels can partially mitigate some systematic biases at low resolvedness but may introduce new biases for well-resolved steep profiles.
+These results indicate that profile truncation at observable levels can partially mitigate some systematic biases at low resolvedness but may introduce new biases for steep profiles at high $\mathcal{R}$.